xnd-project/libxnd/doc/xnd/types.rst

 Ragged arrays
 ~~~~~~~~~~~~~

-Ragged arrays are stored in the Arrow list representation.
-The data is
+Ragged arrays are compatible with the Arrow list representation.
+The data
-pointer-free, addressing the elements works by having one offset array
+is pointer-free, addressing the elements works by having one offset array
 per dimension.

 .. code-block:: py